ProfessionalWiki/ExternalContent/README.md

 ### Version 3.0.0 - TBD

-* Bumped minimum MediaWiki requirements to 1.39
+* Raised minimum MediaWiki version from 1.35 to 1.39

 ### Version 2.0.1 - 2023-11-02

-* Fixed behavior of copy button for code blocks with line numbers and/or only specific lines shown
+* Fixed behavior of the copy button for code blocks with line numbers and/or only specific lines shown
 * Improved display of long lines in code blocks by adding line wrapping

 ### Version 2.0.0 - 2023-10-30